pozil/sfdc-ui-lookup/README.md

 <img src="screenshots/dropdown-open.png" width="350" align="right"/>

 ## About
-This is a generic &amp; customizable lookup component built using Salesforce Lightning and [SLDS](https://www.lightningdesignsystem.com/) style.
+This is a generic &amp; customizable lookup component built using Salesforce Lightning and [SLDS](https://www.lightningdesignsystem.com/) style.<br/>
 It does not rely on third party libraries and you have full control over its datasource.

 <b>Features</b>